ArgoCanada/argoFloats/cran-comments.md

-We are indebted to Julia Haider and Gregor Seyer, whose helpful and informative reviews led to changes as summarized below (items 1 through 5 being in response to JH, and item 6 being in response to GS).
+We are indebted to Julia Haider and Gregor Seyer, whose helpful and informative reviews led to changes as summarized below (items 1 through 5 being in response to Haider, and item 6 being in response to Seyer).

 1. The DESCRIPTION no longer starts with "The argoFloats package", and its literature citation is now in the suggested format.